You can contact the Chair of Governors via email: [email protected]

 Gathering parents’ views is very important and allows the school to continually look at ways to provide the best possible transition to school.
 One of the school’s strategic objectives this year is ‘To develop more effective communicate between the school and parents/carers’.
 This questionnaire is one of the ways Governors hope to achieve this to ensure parents feel valued, listened to, well informed and supported.

-Governors have compiled the results from the Year 2 Parents Survey (July 2016)
+Click on the link to see the results from the Year 2 Parents Survey (Summer 2018)

 Governor Body Membership September 2018